finos/common-domain-model/docs/securities-lending.md

 `economicTerms->collateral` type.

-An example showing the location of the security being lent and the payouts for the cash collateral and is provided below:
+An example showing the location of the security being lent and the payouts for the cash collateral is provided below:

 ``` Javascript
 "economicTerms": {